 The mean stress effect is therefore applied to reduce the predicted stress range for relevant longitudinal stiffeners.
-The mean stress correction is different for different standards, but it is included in the CSR as an option depending on the static stress level, but with a maximum allowable applied correction corresponding to 0.6S.
+The mean stress correction is different for different standards, and in CSR it is included in Pt 1, Ch 9, Sec 3, [3.2].
 Its effect is most noticeable in the fatigue damage for bottom and side shell predicted in the full load condition.
 In this condition the dominant compressive bending stress in the flange of the shell stiffener in way of the supports is due to lateral load from the external hydrostatic pressure at scantling draught.